 Child sexual exploitation

 Child sexual exploitation (CSE) is a form of sexual abuse that involves the manipulation and / or coercion of young people under the age of 18 years into sexual activity.
-This is often in return for food, somewhere to live, attention, drugs, alcohol, cigarettes, affection, gifts or money.
+This is often in return for food, attention, drugs, alcohol, cigarettes, affection, gifts, somewhere to live or money.
 It can occur to any child or young person in the community.
 Perpetrators can be adults or peers (peer-on-peer abuse).
 It can involve grooming or be opportunist.
 CSE occurs everywhere and all children and young people are vulnerable.

 To protect and prevent this form of sexual abuse agencies must work together in partnership with families and young people to support the young person and to reduce risk.
 Please also watch these two videos about CSE: